-If you decide to drink coffee after your dental procedure, you should be aware of the complications that may affect the healing process.
+If you decide to drink iced coffee, drink cold coffee, or drink hot coffee after your dental procedure, you should be aware of the complications that may affect the healing process.

-Possible Bleeding After Extraction
+1. Possible Bleeding After Extraction

 Some bleeding is normal after tooth extraction and should stop within a day after the surgery.
 However, if it still bleeds days after the procedure, you should contact your dentist right away.

-Possible Increase In Your Blood Pressure
+2. Possible Increase In Your Blood Pressure

 When caffeine increases your blood pressure, it can cause heavy bleeding to your wound.
 You may find it difficult to stop the bleeding.
 If this happens, immediately call your dentist.

-Causes Acid In Your Stomach
+3. Causes Acid In Your Stomach

 After your tooth extraction, you're most likely to only eat small amounts of soft food within the next 24 to 48 hours.

-Frequently Asked Teeth Removal and Coffee Questions
+Frequently Asked Teeth Removal And Coffee Questions

 What can I drink safely after teeth removal?